Conaclos/eslint-config-conaclos/README.md

 ### Configurations

-The package proposes 4 configurations and 3 mods, including 2 basic configurations and 2 more personal (styling rules).
+The package proposes 5 configurations and 3 mods, including 3 basic configurations and 2 more personal (styling rules).

-The basic one (base or esnext-base) can be combined with another sharable configuration such as standardJS (see the usage section).
+The basic ones (base, esnext-base, ts-base) can be combined with another sharable configuration such as standardJS (see the usage section).

-**base** is for an ES5-compliant project.
+**base** is for an ES5-compliant projects.

-Prefer use **esnext-base** For an ES2015 (ES6) or ES2016+ project.
+Prefer use **esnext-base** for an ES2015 (ES6) or ES2016+ projects.
 It enforces the use of ES2015 (ES6) features.

+Prefer use **ts-base** for TypeScript projects.
+It uses TypeScript specific linting rules.

 **style** and **esnext-style** respectively extends **base** and **esnext-base** with more personal rules (4 spaces indentation, ...).